adriangoransson/nationilund-frontend/src/api.md

 | 503         | Internal fetching of data failed. |

 ### Deprecated endpoints
-These still work, but are unsupported and <strong>might be removed at any time</strong>.
+These still work, but are unsupported and **might be removed at any time**.

 Get events for today, this week or this month.